dgaydukov/cert-aws/files/sa.md

 echo '3.237.1.182 52.6.121.143: PSK "wCfcjn4X6xF895fHM3Tgq6XvSPiEuBcp"' > /etc/ipsec.d/aws.secrets
 service ipsec restart
 ```
 * DX (Direct Connect) - private connection between aws region and you (aws router to your on-premise router) or your ISP (internet service provider).
+For HA use redundant second connection, in case first failed.
     DX vs VPN:
-    * dx - private secure connection between on-premise and aws region.
+    * dx - private connection between on-premise and aws region.
 Use it if you need high bandwidth.
-    * vpn - IPSec connection over the public internet between on-premise and aws region.
+    * vpn - IPSec connection over the Internet between on-premise and vpc.
 It's slower than dc since it use public internet.
-But can be setup very quickly.
+But secure & can be setup very quickly.
 You can use vpn above dc, but it's redundant, cause dx is already secured.
 Best practice to configure vpn as failover for dx (in case it failed).
 LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB).
 LAG connections operate in Active/Active mode.
 DCG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
 Multi-account DCG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.